AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-assoc-content.md

 description: Understand how AEM's associated content feature provides the connection so that assets can be optionally used with the fragment when it is added to a content page, adding additional flexibility to headless content delivery.
 feature: Content Fragments
 role: User
-exl-id: 8c8ad768-a210-4d34-bb47-2347599bcac9
 ---
 # Associated Content{#associated-content}

 AEM's Associated content feature provides the connection so that assets can be optionally used with the fragment when it is added to a content page.
-This provides flexibility for your headless content delivery by [providing a range of assets to access when using the content fragment on a page,](/help/sites-cloud/authoring/fundamentals/content-fragments.md#using-associated-content) while also helping to reduce the time required to search for the appropriate asset.
+This provides flexibility for your headless content delivery by [providing a range of assets to access when using the content fragment on a page,](/help/sites-authoring/content-fragments.md#using-associated-content) while also helping to reduce the time required to search for the appropriate asset.

 ## Adding Associated Content {#adding-associated-content}